 Trial To Assess Chelation Therapy (TACT2)

-TACT2 is a clinical trial led by Mount Sinai Medical Center of Florida and the Clinical Research Institute at the Duke University School of Medicine.
-The National Center for Complementary and Integrative Health (NCCIH) at the National Institutes of Health (NIH) provides funding for this research to assess the definitive benefits of chelation therapy in order to prevent heart attacks and other cardiac events in patients who have coronary artery disease and diabetes.
+TACT2 is an NIH funded clinical trial led by Mount Sinai Medical Center of Florida and the Duke Clinical Research Institute to assess the benefits of chelation therapy for preventing heart attacks and other cardiac events in patients who have coronary artery disease and diabetes.

 Women in Clinical Trials